 Relationship between farm size and productivity in developing countries has been one of the oldest issues of the interest of researchers.
 The debate on farm size and productivity relationship intensified, when Sen (1962) observed inverse relationship between farm size and output per hectare in Indian agriculture, suggesting that small farms are more productive compared to large ones.
-Several studies confirmed the phenomenon in Indian agriculture and its statistical validity was adequately established (Mazumdar, D. (1965), Khusro (1968), Hanumantha Rao (1966) and Saini (1971)).
-Usha Rani's (1971) studies in Intensive Agricultural Development Programme (IADP) districts using farm level observations showed that neither cropping pattern nor inputs intensity nor even yield per acre differs across farms of different sizes.
+Several studies confirmed the phenomenon in Indian agriculture and its statistical validity was adequately established (Mazumdar, 1965; Khusro, 1968; Rao, 1966 and Saini, 1971).
+Usha Rani's (1971) studies in Intensive Agricultural Development Programme (IADP) districts using farm level observations showed that neither Corresponding author email id: pankajvet@gmail.com cropping pattern nor inputs intensity nor even yield per acre differs across farms of different sizes.
 Krishna Bharadwaj (1974) also investigated the relationship between productivity and size of farm and found that in the majority of cases, an inverse relationship existed; however, it was not statistically significant.
+Jha et al. (2011) and Handral et al. (2017) while studying yield gap have also opined that productivity of different crops has increased over the year in Bihar in spite of continuous increase in small and marginal farms.